magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ## Simulation of the devices' telemetry data

-Since we are using virtual devices, they do not send telemetry data to the ThingsBoard.
+Since we are using virtual devices, they do not send telemetry data to the IoT Hub.
 However, we can simulate the transmission of such data in real time.
 To do this, we will use [Rule Engine](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/){:target="_blank"}.

 We will add a new [Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain){:target="_blank"} with four [generator nodes](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#generator-node){:target="_blank"} that will periodically generate simple messages with random telemetry readings, unique to each of our devices.
 Let's get started.